ros2/design/articles/realtime.md

   free(buffer);
 ```

-The intro to this section stated that dynamic memory allocation is bad.
+The intro to this section stated that dynamic memory allocation is usually not real-time safe.
 However, this code snippet shows how to make dynamic memory allocation real-time safe (mostly).
 It locks the virtual address space to a fixed size, disallows returning deallocated memory to the kernel via `sbrk`, and disables `mmap`.
 This effectively locks a pool of memory in the heap into RAM, which prevents page faults due to `malloc` and `free`.
 (3)